Clear up your home loan confusion

 Charged by your lender to cover their internal costs when you redraw additional repayments from your loan.

 When you replace or extend your existing loan with funds from a new lender or from the same institution.

 Allows you to lease a home, paying your landlord rent, with the option to buy.
 When you pay your monthly rent amount, you pay your standard rental payment plus additional funds which are transferred to a separate account to act as your down payment.

 This is a break from repayments offered to borrowers who are ahead in their repayments.

 During the settlement period, you or your conveyancer can request additional information about the title of the property from the seller, to make sure there are no restrictions in place.

-The Reserve Bank of Australia is the body that is responsible for controlling the Australian financial market.
+The Reserve Bank of Australia, or RBA, is the body that is responsible for controlling the Australian financial market.
 They will determine when interest rates should rise and fall.

 The minimum amount the vendor is willing to accept when they sell their property at auction.
 The reserve price may be negotiable directly with the vendor if the reserve is not met during bidding.

 Is a special home loan for older home owners who wish to access the equity they may have built up in their home in order to assist them with costs associated with aged care.
 There is no requirement for repayment of the loan until the end of the loan term or the death of the borrower.